ciarand/guzzle-docs/guide/http/caching.rst

     // If the response to the request is cacheable, then the response will be cached for 100 seconds
     $request->getParams()->set('cache.override_ttl', 100);

+If a response doesn't specify any freshness policy, it will be kept in cache for 3600 seconds by default.

 Custom caching decision
 ~~~~~~~~~~~~~~~~~~~~~~~